tomviner/adaptivelab.github.com/pages/ensuring-quality.md

 Release
 -------

 Everything that has been signed-off since the last release is brought into the master branch and deployed into a staging (pre-production) environment.
-This allows everyone to see all the new features working together in a production-like environment before a final QA assesment means that deployment to production can go ahead.
+This allows everyone to see all the new features working together in a production-like environment before a final QA assessment means that deployment to production can go ahead.
 Releases are scheduled during sprint planning.
 They are not scheduled for Friday afternoons or for other awkward times!